http://patrickgillet.fr/index.php?rest_route=/oembed/1.0/embed Bruny Island Project – FreeSpiritPods.

 The areas surrounding the site also had areas of significant Aboriginal cultural value.

-Being situated on such a remote island in such an environmentally sensitive, coastal location Ecoshelta dating for over 60s online eco pods were the perfect answer.
+Being situated on such a remote island in such an environmentally sensitive, coastal location Ecoshelta eco pods were the perfect answer.
 With the majority of works being carried out in Ecoshelta’s Hobart factory this prevented the damages of high human traffic associated with a traditional building site.
 Similarly, the Kettering ferry is only small and therefore a completely fabricated and modular design was not plausible.
 Ecoshelta delivered the entire building in a ‘kit of parts’ – with Ecoshelta’s aluminium framing ideal in preventing the corrosion associated with coastal buildings.
 The short building period of four months was enough time to have the project complete and ready for reservations leading into the busy Easter holiday period.

 Ecoshelta’s unique footing system meant that minimal concrete was used in the construction.
 Small (removable) footings 600mm x 600m were set out in a 2.5 metre grid along the building.
 Furthermore, Ecoshelta’s telescopic footing system allowed the building to sit above the ground without preventing the natural movement of water, soils & seeds, flora & fauna.